Kantana Group: Structure

 The business operations of the company and its subsidiaries are divided into three core areas: television production, film and post production, and "edutainment" and government relations.

 Television

 Family and variety programs

 Family and variety shows are produced for Thai television channel 5 (Royal Thai Army TV), BBTV Channel 7 and TITV.
 The shows include the cartoon series, The Adventure of Khan Kluay.

 Drama series

 Around 18 drama series, or lakorns are produced for BBTV Channel 7 and TITV.

 Film

-Kantana Animation Studio
+Kantana Animation Studios

 Kantana Animation produced the first Thai computer-animated feature film in 2006, Khan Kluay, which took three years and cost 150 million baht to make.
 Khan Kluay was the top film at the Thailand box office in 2006, earning 91 million baht, and winning several awards.
 Also, a Khan Kluay television series was created for BBTV Channel 7.
-Kantana Animation was spun off into its own subsidiary in 2007, Kantana Animation Studio Company, Limited.
+Kantana Animation was spun off into its own subsidiary in 2007, Kantana Animation Studios Company, Limited.